kiwanami/emacs-calfw/readme.md

 ### How to add a new calendar source?

-Defining the `cfw:source` object, one can extend calfw calendar source.
+Defining the `calfw-source` object, one can extend calfw calendar source.

-#### struct cfw:source details
+#### struct calfw-source details

-The struct `cfw:source` is a simple data type defined by cl-defstruct.
+The struct `calfw-source` is a simple data type defined by cl-defstruct.

-Here is the details of the slot members of `cfw:source`.
+Here is the details of the slot members of `calfw-source`.

 | slot name       | description                                                                                                                        |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------ |